AECOM (NYSE:ACM) Issues FY 2024 Earnings Guidance

-AECOM (NYSE:ACM – Get Rating) last released its earnings results on Monday, May 9th.
-The construction company reported $0.83 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.78 by $0.05.
-The company had revenue of $3.21 billion during the quarter, compared to the consensus estimate of $3.39 billion.
-AECOM had a net margin of 1.59% and a return on equity of 17.35%.
-The company’s revenue was down 1.6% compared to the same quarter last year.
-During the same quarter in the prior year, the firm earned $0.67 EPS.
-On average, sell-side analysts expect that AECOM will post 3.43 EPS for the current fiscal year.

-ACM has been the topic of several research analyst reports.
-StockNews.com lowered shares of AECOM from a buy rating to a hold rating in a research report on Monday, May 16th.
-Robert W. Baird dropped their target price on shares of AECOM from $88.00 to $81.00 in a research note on Tuesday, May 10th.
-Royal Bank of Canada assumed coverage on shares of AECOM in a research note on Wednesday, April 27th.
-They set an outperform rating and a $91.00 price target for the company.
-Finally, Argus upped their target price on shares of AECOM from $80.00 to $82.00 in a research note on Tuesday, February 15th.
-Three investment analysts have rated the stock with a hold rating and six have issued a buy rating to the stock.
-According to MarketBeat.com, AECOM presently has an average rating of Buy and a consensus price target of $85.44.

-Several institutional investors and hedge funds have recently modified their holdings of the company.
-Cetera Investment Advisers grew its stake in AECOM by 3.0% during the first quarter.
-Cetera Investment Advisers now owns 9,119 shares of the construction company’s stock worth $700,000 after buying an additional 264 shares in the last quarter.
-Point72 Hong Kong Ltd bought a new position in AECOM during the 1st quarter worth approximately $25,000.
-Lido Advisors LLC raised its holdings in AECOM by 9.5% during the 1st quarter.
-Lido Advisors LLC now owns 8,734 shares of the construction company’s stock worth $670,000 after purchasing an additional 755 shares during the last quarter.
-Bank of Montreal Can raised its holdings in AECOM by 3.5% during the 1st quarter.
-Bank of Montreal Can now owns 34,177 shares of the construction company’s stock worth $2,676,000 after purchasing an additional 1,162 shares during the last quarter.
-Finally, Wells Fargo & Company MN raised its holdings in AECOM by 0.6% during the 4th quarter.
-Wells Fargo & Company MN now owns 191,938 shares of the construction company’s stock worth $14,846,000 after purchasing an additional 1,193 shares during the last quarter.
-86.15% of the stock is currently owned by institutional investors.
+A number of hedge funds have recently modified their holdings of ACM.
+BlackRock Inc. raised its position in AECOM by 1.5% during the 4th quarter.
+BlackRock Inc. now owns 11,755,219 shares of the construction company’s stock valued at $909,266,000 after purchasing an additional 172,924 shares during the last quarter.
+State Street Corp raised its position in AECOM by 4.0% during the 1st quarter.
+State Street Corp now owns 4,010,268 shares of the construction company’s stock valued at $308,029,000 after purchasing an additional 156,072 shares during the last quarter.
+Invesco Ltd. raised its position in AECOM by 39.2% during the 1st quarter.
+Invesco Ltd. now owns 3,456,275 shares of the construction company’s stock valued at $265,478,000 after purchasing an additional 972,449 shares during the last quarter.
+Charles Schwab Investment Management Inc. raised its position in AECOM by 1.2% during the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 1,242,902 shares of the construction company’s stock valued at $95,468,000 after purchasing an additional 14,372 shares during the last quarter.
+Finally, Robeco Schweiz AG raised its position in AECOM by 2.3% during the 1st quarter.
+Robeco Schweiz AG now owns 919,257 shares of the construction company’s stock valued at $70,608,000 after purchasing an additional 20,879 shares during the last quarter.
+Institutional investors own 86.15% of the company’s stock.

 AECOM Company Profile (Get Rating)